andrew/ultimate-awesome/README.md

 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
 - [awesome-chatgpt](https://github.com/awesomelistsio/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
-- [awesome-cicd](https://github.com/awesomelistsio/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
+- [awesome-chemistry](https://github.com/awesomelistsio/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-computational-mathematics](https://github.com/awesomelistsio/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-decentralized-identity](https://github.com/awesomelistsio/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/awesomelistsio/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.